tum-ens/endemo/docs/source/index.rst

 in a command line within the docs folder!

-When structural things (like package name) change, please use
+When structural things (like package name) change, please first delete all .rst files (excluding index.rst!) and execute

 .. code-block::